Help Develop Delaware’s Climate Action Plan

 Delaware can prepare for climate change by minimizing greenhouse gas emissions and maximizing resilience to climate change impacts.

-The state of Delaware hosted an initial round of public workshops and technical advisory workshops on Delaware’s Climate Action Plan in early March 2020.
+Spring workshops: The state hosted an initial round of public workshops and technical advisory workshops on Delaware’s Climate Action Plan in early March 2020.
 See below to view the workshop summary reports and the presentation slides used at the public workshops.